 Evolution of Communication Systems:

-Our lab is using molecular data to elucidate the phylogenetic relationships of lampyrids (Coleoptera), with a special emphasis on the ~150 species present in North America.
+Our lab is using molecular data to elucidate the phylogenetic relationships of Lampyrids (Coleoptera), with a special emphasis on the ~150 species present in North America.
 We are currently extending this work to fireflies worldwide.
 The firefly system is exceptionally well suited as a study system, because it allows us to connect signal phenotypes with the underlying genes and their molecular evolution.
-Our lab has extensive field experience in firefly behavior, light emission measurements, sensor morphology, molecular methods and phylogenetics.
+Our lab has extensive experience in firefly behavior, light emission measurements, sensor morphology, molecular methods and phylogenetics.

 3. Signal production and reception.
-We are sequencing genes involved in light production (luciferase) and reception (opsins) to examine whether selection acts on signal production and reception in fireflies.
-In addition, we are doing fieldwork (ambient light measurements in different habitats and measurements of firefly light spectra) to investigate the light color evolution in fireflies.
+We are sequencing genes involved in light production (luciferase) and reception (opsins and screening pigment enzymes) to examine whether selection acts on signal production and reception in fireflies.
+In addition, we are doing fieldwork (ambient light measurements in different habitats and measurements of firefly light spectra) and gene expression studies to investigate light color evolution in fireflies.

 4. Biogeography of fireflies.
 In collaboration with Jim Lloyd (University of Florida) we are investigating the biogeography of North American fireflies.
 The species-distributions of the ~150 North American (NA) firefly species differ widely in location and area.
 Our research aims to identify physical (elevation, precipitation and temperature, vegetation cover, etc.) and biological (congeners, other firefly genera, firefly predators, etc.) variables that explain the biogeography of NA fireflies.